Relintai/pandemonium_engine_docs/03_usage/06_inputs/01_inputevent.md

 You can then more easily change this mapping in the project settings without updating your code, and even build a key mapping feature on top of it to allow your game to change the key mapping at runtime!

-You can set up your InputMap under **Project > Project Settings > Input Map** and then use those actions like this:
+You can set up your InputMap under **Project &gt; Project Settings &gt; Input Map** and then use those actions like this:

-gdscript GDScript

 ```
 func _process(delta):